tim13246879/Make-24-Game/README.md

 ## Other information about the project

 - This project, especially the ui package, is significantly inspired by the AccountNotRobust program.
-- The persistent package is significantly inspired by the JsonSerializationDemo.
+- The method of persisting data (including the persistent package and its test) is significantly inspired by the JsonSerializationDemo.